-Percocet is a highly prescribed opioid painkillers made from a combination of oxycodone and acetaminophen.
-Drug tests for Percocet test for the presence of oxycodone in the body, using the following tests:
+Percocet is a commonly prescribed opioid painkiller made from a combination of oxycodone and acetaminophen.
+It’s used as a pain-relieving drug to manage acute and chronic pain issues , such as back pain, post-surgical pain, or pain due to an accident.
+Drug tests for Percocet check for the presence of oxycodone in the body, using the following tests:

-- In urine, Percocet can be detected within hours of use for up to two days
+- In urine, Percocet can be detected within hours of use for up to four days

 - Percocet can be detected in your blood 15 minutes after use for up to 24 hours